Aswath111/portfolio-simole-website/README.md

 ## How to View the Portfolio

-You can view the live version of my portfolio [here](#).
+You can view the live version of my portfolio https://aswath111.github.io/portfolio-simple-website/.
 Feel Free to explore the content and get in touch

 ## Feedback